numediart/TIPAA-SSL/README.md

 - Use [pre-commit](https://pre-commit.com/) to automatically run the linter and formatter whenever a commit is done (to avoid relying on the VSCode extensions).
   The difficulty is that `pre-commit` needs to be installed, and `git commit` always be ran where `pre-commit` is installed.
 - Perhaps using a tool such as [poetry](https://python-poetry.org/) for dependency management, but this [doesn't play super nice with conda](https://stackoverflow.com/questions/70851048/does-it-make-sense-to-use-conda-poetry).
+- The code often assumes that modules are imported or scripts are from the project's root folder.
+If not, files under `data/` or `models/` will not be found.
+  It should be easy to make it independent of the location by finding the root folder of the installed `flowspeech` package.